mdbootstrap/mdb-ui-kit/HACKING.md

-# Hacking Bootstrap Material Design
+# Hacking Material Design for Bootstrap

 This project makes use of Gulp to build all our source codes.